Contact sales

 This is not to be confused with deployments using LoRa in point-to-point or local mesh configuration, which do not require expensive LoRaWAN base station infrastructure and system costs.

-While LoRaWAN is a connectivity solution used in lieu of a cellular connection to the internet, in point-to-point/mesh deployments, simple LoRa radio modules with sensors can be paired with Particle modules to provide a fully-networked solution.
+While LoRaWAN is a connectivity solution used in lieu of a cellular connection to the internet, in point-to-point/mesh deployments, simple LoRa radio modules with sensors can be paired with cellular-enabled modules to provide a fully-networked solution.
+The cellular modules act as gateways, bridging LoRa sensors to the cloud.
+This allows leveraging the strengths of both LoRa and cellular connectivity in a single deployment.

 LoRa sensors can be distributed over a wide area and uplink to a Particle device paired with a LoRa module acting as a gateway node.
 The Particle gateway bridges the LoRa network to the internet via its cellular (or possibly WiFi) connection to the cloud.